hpi-swa-teaching/GameMecha/source/GM-Test.package/GMCircleCollisionTest.class/README.md

-Tests collision detection between two circles as well a circle and an achses aligned rectangle.
+This test tests collision detection between two circles as well a circle and an axis aligned rectangle.